Master's Programme in Telecommunication Engineering

 Other Requirements

-Applicants should have completed a Bachelor's degree or equivalent in an appropriate field before applying for admission.
-Appropriate fields include telecommunication and computer science.
+An applicant should have completed a university level Bachelor's degree in an appropriate field before applying.
+Appropriate fields include telecommunication, computer science, production automation, and electrical engineering.
 Applicants also need to provide an English language certificate.

 Applicants are expected to have competences and skills in the following subject areas: mathematics (integral transforms, algebra), physics, programming, electronics, and telecommunications.
 Competence and skills in the following subject areas are considered an asset: telecommunication systems, embedded systems, control technology, digital signal processing, operating systems, and analysis and design of human computer interaction.